cyberbotics/webots-doc/reference/mouse.md

 The `x`, `y` and `z` fields are indicating the 3D coordinate where the mouse is pointing in the 3D window.
 These values may be `NaN` if not applicable, for example when the mouse is pointing to the scene background.

+The `selected_node_id` field is indicating the node id of the currently selected node or `0` if no node is selected.

 ### Mouse Functions